Bryan Reynolds Preview, Player Props: Pirates vs. Cubs

 Bryan Reynolds At The Plate

-- Reynolds has an RBI in 39 of 113 games this year, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 34.2% of his games this year, Reynolds has had at least one RBI.
+He's picked up more than one in 12.3% and driven in three or more of his team's runs in four contests.

+- He has scored in 50 of 114 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.